 11. Survey results

-If you haven’t done it yet, send out a survey to your email list using Online Survey from Constant Contact.
+Running a survey campaign is a great way to collect feedback from the people who matter most to your business.
 Ask them what information they want to receive.
 Then you can give them the content, events, or services they want.

 12. Letter from the owner/president

 When people think about buying products or services, they want to know “who’s behind the curtain.”
 Who is the owner or president of the business and what do they believe in?
 Create a personal message showing them you care about your business and the loyalty of your customers.
 They want to hear from you.

 13. Customer emails or testimonials